uglyrobot/infinite-uploads/readme.txt

 == Description ==

-**Infinite Uploads is a free Media Library file analyzer and simple cloud tool for connecting, offloading and serving all your media files from the cloud**
+**Infinite Uploads is a cloud storage and CDN delivery provider for your WordPress media library other uploaded files.
+The Infinite Uploads plugin allows you to simply connect an unlimited number of sites to your Infinite Uploads cloud account for offloading your files, improving site performance, lowering hosting cost, and serving files faster to your visitors.**

-Upload directly to cloud storage and manage your files right from the WordPress Media Library.
-Eliminate FTP file managers and skip confusing Amazon S3, Google Cloud, Azure, or other cloud provider account setup, API integration, or expensive 3rd-party tools.
+Upload directly to your Infinite Uploads cloud storage and manage your files right from the WordPress Media Library.
+Eliminate the need for an FTP file manager and skip confusing Amazon S3, Google Cloud, Azure, or other account setup, API integration, or expensive 3rd-party tools.
+Use the Infinite Uploads plugin to connect all your sites and only pay for your stroage and bandwidth.

-Now everyone can take full advantage of both the cost-savings and performance benefits of the cloud!
-The Infinite Uploads plugin includes unlimited file uploads and can be used to connect an unlimited number of websites for free.
-Just create and sync to your Infinite Uploads storage account with auto-connect and only ever pay one simple price for storage and bandwidth.

 [youtube https://youtu.be/wanINaK0u5M]